ISISComputingGroup/ibex_developers_manual/doc/client/coding/Adding-a-Plugin-or-Feature-to-Maven-Build.md

-# Adding a plugin or feature to Maven
+# Adding a plugin or feature

 The steps for adding a plug-in (one small part of IBEX, such as the blocks view) or feature (a larger collection of plug-ins, such as CSS) to the maven build are below: